EVOLUTION OF MEAT EATERS

 The Genetic Connection Between Man and Dog

 So why haven't scientists and geneticists taken a closer look at the dog and why it came to us?
 Can dogs help us evolve even more?
 What’s a hundred thousand years?
 In the span of evolution, it’s only the blink of an eye.
 Man has evolved technologically but morally, I’m not so sure.
-Humans could be a better species (from a happiness and/or moral viewpoint) if we paid more attention to our Best Friend, the dog.
+Humans could be a better species (from a happiness and/or moral viewpoint) if we were more like our Best Friend, the dog.

 Wolf packs, even feral dog packs, rarely fight each other.
 They know it’s counterproductive; dangerous to their survival as a species.
 Once dominance is established, there is harmony.
 The pack intuitively works together within a strong social code.
 Harmony exists because the canine is not mean, vindictive, or dishonest like some other species...
 Love and loyalty is in his genes.
-We could learn a lot from the dog.
-Perhaps this whole evolution thing isn't done yet and we are finally going to learn why dogs are here.
+Perhaps this whole evolution thing isn't done yet and some day we will understand why dogs are here.

 In 2014 a retired psychology professor, John Pilley made network news with his border collie Chaser who has a 1,000 word vocabulary but understands verbs and nouns.
 It took documented research to convince the smartest scientists what you knew since childhood - that dogs understand human emotions and sounds which we call "words" like "good boy" and "toy" and "shut up!"
 Seeing is believing - watch Chaser in this 3 minute ABC clip we added to Video Theater.

-It may be that dogs are here so that the scholars can figure out what we’re supposed to be when we finish evolving.
+It may be that dogs evolved here on earth ... so that scholars can figure out what we’re supposed to be when we finish evolving.
 I'd like to think that we were meant to be dog's best friend.